 If you would like to know a little about Dartington Morris Men, when and where we dance, how we dance and why we dance, then you're in the right place - our online calendar is kept right up to date.
 We also have a photo gallery and a fine collection of sheet music for traditional tunes; and you can listen to samples from our very own CD, which you can order online for quick delivery.

 Have you ever thought of joining a Morris side?
 Well Dartington Morris Men are looking out for new male dancers!
 We are a very friendly bunch and we welcome new dancers at any time of the year - but our practice season is the best time to start.
-Our practice sessions are most Friday nights at 8pm, and run from October to the end of April.
+We welcome beginners on Fridays starting 4 October 2019, although they are welcome any time.
+Our practice sessions are most Friday nights, 8pm to 10pm, and run from October to the end of April.

 Dartington Morris are proud performers of the Filkins tradition.
 You can read here a little about the background to this and the historical records that refer to it and allowed the dance style to be reconstructed from the scant details available.